hbctraining/Training-modules/Basic_shell/04_shell_scripts.md

 **Why do I need a shebang line?
 My scripts ran perfectly well before without it.**

 Having a shebang line is best practice.
-Your script runs fine without it, because in our current environment bash is the default shell.
-We mentioned previously that there are various flavors of the shell, and if your system defaults to something other than bash the script will not work.
-To avoid any issues, we explicitly state that this script needs to executed using the bash shell.
+Your script runs fine without it, because we call our script with the command `sh listing.sh`, the sh part tells the computer to use bash to interpret the script.
+However, we will not always use sh to call our scripts and different programs (perl, python, etc) will have different shebang lines.
+To avoid any issues, it is best practice to add a shebang line to tell the bash shell which interpreter to use.

 #### Adding verbosity